José Antonio García (journalist): Reactions

-Reporters Without Borders condemned Garcia's disappearance and the increase in violence at the time: "Not a week has gone by since the end of October without a journalist disappearing or being murdered in Mexico,” Reporters Without Borders said.
-“García Apac's disappearance makes us fear the worst as he was working as a journalist in Michoacán state, where drug traffickers do not hesitate to decapitate rivals or critics."
+Reporters Without Borders condemned Garcia's disappearance and the increase in violence at the time: "Not a week has gone by since the end of October without a journalist disappearing or being murdered in Mexico," Reporters Without Borders said.
+"García Apac's disappearance makes us fear the worst as he was working as a journalist in Michoacán state, where drug traffickers do not hesitate to decapitate rivals or critics."

-On 9 July 2010, 150 journalists marched through Morelia to protest impunity in cases of murders and disappearances in the Michoacán state, including the García case.
+On 9 July 2010, 150 journalists marched through Morelia to protest impunity in cases of murders and disappearances in the state of Michoacán, including the García case.

 In 2012, García's wife told the BBC News, "When they kill a loved one, at least you have the body," she says.
 "But when it's a disappearance, it's like a physical torture for us as family members."